dmadisetti/Bibeks-Dissertation-Template/README.md

 > Although it is very convenient to write your document on Overleaf, strongly consider backing up your work using Git or GitHub integration or the Dropbox sync feature.
 If you use Overleaf and GitHub integration, you have to do **Push Overleaf Changes to GitHub** from the Overleaf Menu.
 It might be easier to backup the files with Dropbox Sync but I have not used it until now.
 Either of these approaches may save you from losing your document in case of an accident.

+### What to do after you have the project on Overleaf

+The only files from this template you have to modify are:
+ - The `main.tex` file
+ - The `thesis.bib` file
+ - Preface files:
+   - `preface/title.tex`
+   - `preface/abstract.tex`
+ - And the optional preface files:
+   - `preface/acknowledgement.tex`
+   - `preface/dedication.tex`
+   - `preface/epigraph.tex`

+You may delete any of the optional preface files if you do not need them (the template will still compile).
+You can add your chapters, appendices, figures, tables, and algorithms as needed.
+Feel free to delete the example `chapters` and `appendices` files and folders as you add your own.
+For an example of how you might lay out your project, see the [Basic user guidelines](#basic-user-guidelines) below.
+In general, the rest of the files are supporting files and should not be modified.

 ## Document formatting (customization beyond the requirements)